ksator/arista-cloudvision-automation/gNMI/README.md

 Refer to the [YANG](../YANG/) lab to understand how to generate paths and trees from YANG modules.

-# gNMI examples
+## gNMI and CVP examples

-You will find here gNMI examples for CVP using:
+You will find in this directory examples using:

 - The gNMI command-line client:
   - **gNMIc**